 This started with an obsession in 2015 to find the perfect diner mug.
 (The kind you see in old school roadside cafes, that haven’t been “improved” on in a century).
 They earned the nickname “hammer mugs” because they are virtually indestructible – you could literally drive a nail with them.
 This made them the go-to in every blue collar diner, where they could survive multiple drops from overworked waitresses and overtired truckers.

 Our search led us to a company that’s been making them since 1871.
-After an introduction by our friend @maxwastler the folks at Homer Laughlin China dug up their Green Bay Stripe paint color from the archives, and took the time to school us on the difference between traditional underglaze plus real hand pinstriping, versus the fast & cheap methods most employ today in overseas factories.
+The folks at Homer Laughlin China dug up their Green Bay Stripe paint color from the archives, and took the time to school us on the difference between traditional underglaze plus real hand pinstriping, versus the fast & cheap methods most employ today in overseas factories.

 The Wandawega Camp Store Shipping Details